sts10/sts10.github.io/_posts/2023-01-25-exploring-new-software-licenses.markdown

 ## Epilogue: Some movement on the copyleft side?

 I wrote above that there doesn't seem to be much innovation in the copyleft space.
+(I think this is because license compatibility between 2 different copyleft licenses is usually a gnarly mess.)
 It seems I may have been wrong!

-Another Fediverse friend points me to a copyleft license (confusingly) called [copyleft-next](http://next.copyleft.org/pages/current-release.html).
-It was [apparently written in 2012, but it seems to be on the cusp of a "re-launch"](http://next.copyleft.org/).
+Another Fediverse friend points me to a copyleft license (confusingly) called [copyleft-next](http://next.copyleft.org/) ([GitHub repo where they take contributions](https://github.com/copyleft-next/copyleft-next)).
+The creators [describe it](https://github.com/copyleft-next/copyleft-next#copyleft-next) as "a new, post-post-modern, non-weak copyleft license inspired by, though different from, the GNU GPL."
+It was apparently first published in 2012, but it seems to be on the cusp of a "re-launch".

 Here's [a recent article about one of the people behind it](https://lwn.net/Articles/926788/) that provides some great and useful historical context on software and software licensing that  I won't try to quote here.
 Instead, the exciting news about the near future:

-> Kuhn has decided to help relaunch the [copyleft-next](https://lwn.net/Articles/926788/) project that was [started by Richard Fontana](https://lwn.net/Articles/505589/) a little over ten years ago.
+> Kuhn has decided to help relaunch the [copyleft-next](http://next.copyleft.org/) project that was [started by Richard Fontana](https://lwn.net/Articles/505589/) a little over ten years ago.
 The project is going to try to write a copyleft license in an open and transparent way; "write a free-software license the way we write free software".
 That is really how it should be done.

-I kind of hope they pick a new name!
+I'm rooting for the project, but I will say I don't love the name!

 Semi-relatedly, [developer Drew DeVault has written a blog post](https://drewdevault.com/2023/04/11/2023-04-11-The-FSF-is-dying.html) criticizing the Free Software Foundation.